FAQ

 The ALPON X4 ships with a 2-year limited warranty against manufacturing defects under normal use.
 The warranty does not cover damage from out-of-range power input, connecting Ethernet or PoE to the GPIO Add-on port, unauthorized modification of the OS image or hardware, operation outside the rated environmental envelope, or physical and electrostatic damage.

-Yes.
-The ALPON X4 complies with RoHS (Restriction of Hazardous Substances), REACH, and the EU WEEE directive.
-Do not dispose of the device in unsorted household waste.
-Return it through an authorized WEEE collection point, a local electronics recycler, or to Sixfab.
-Erase any sensitive data from the eMMC before disposal.
+The ALPON X4 complies with the EU WEEE directive.
+Do not dispose of it in unsorted household waste.
+Return the device through an authorized WEEE collection point, a local electronics recycler, or to Sixfab for responsible processing.
+Erase sensitive data from the eMMC before disposal.

 Still have questions?